ZeSTA: Zero-Shot TTS Augmentation with Domain-Conditioned Training for Data-Efficient Personalized Speech Synthesis: Experiments

 \subsection{Experimental Results}

-Table~\ref{tab:objective_results} shows objective evaluation results on the LibriTTS and YoBind datasets with respect to the different training configurations.
+Table~\ref{tab:objective_results} shows objective evaluation results on LibriTTS and YoBind datasets with respect to the different training configurations.
 Across both datasets, fine-tuning with the full set of real data (\textit{Real 100\%}) consistently yields higher speaker embedding similarity than the low-resource setting (\textit{Real 10\%}).
 However, this trend is not consistently observed for ASR-based intelligibility, particularly on LibriTTS, which contains expressive audiobook-style speech with diverse prosodic patterns.
-Naive mixing of zero-shot synthesized speech (\textit{Real 10\% + Synth 90\%}) substantially improves ASR-based intelligibility across both datasets, despite using the same training transcripts as the \textit{Real 100\%} setting, suggesting that the gains may be attributable to the lower variability often observed in TTS-generated speech compared to natural speech\cite{minixhofer2023evaluating}.
-This improvement, in contrast, accompanies a degradation in speaker embedding similarity, revealing a clear trade-off between intelligibility and speaker similarity.
+Naive mixing of zero-shot synthesized speech (\textit{Real 10\% + Synth 90\%}) substantially improves ASR-based intelligibility across both datasets, despite using the same training transcripts as the \textit{Real 100\%} setting.
+This finding is consistent with prior observations that TTS models trained on synthetic data can achieve lower WER scores, potentially due in part to lower background noise and reduced variability of synthesized speech~\cite{zhou2025training,minixhofer2023evaluating}.
+However, this intelligibility improvement is accompanied by a degradation in SECS, revealing a clear trade-off between intelligibility and speaker similarity.

 Applying DC effectively restores speaker similarity degraded by naive synthetic augmentation, while largely preserving the intelligibility gains from synthetic data, at the cost of a slight increase in CER and WER.
 OS complements DC by emphasizing scarce real target-speaker recordings and yields additional gains in speaker similarity while partially recovering intelligibility; on YoBind with CV2, it surpasses naive mixing across all metrics.
 These trends are consistent across both ZS-TTS sources, suggesting that the proposed method is not tied to a specific generator.
 By contrast, OS alone shows limited and unstable improvements, implying that emphasizing real samples is more reliable when synthetic-domain bias is first mitigated by DC.